LeandroTheDev/project_factions/README.md

 - Upgrade Safehouse (Need Factions Economy Mod)
 - Reedem points (Need Factions Economy Mod)
 - Respawn in safehouse bed

+### Questions
+- Can i use in my server? yes
+- Can i reupload this to workshop? yes
+- Can i modify this mod? yes
+- Can i share this mod? yes
+- Can i steal this mod? only if the name is changed
+- Can i charge for this mod? only if the name is changed

 FTM License